openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 3. One or the other of the options in Step 2 will create a new branch in YOUR repository where your edits will be saved.
 Make your edits to the file.

-   Be aware that we use different file extensions: .rst (ReStructuredText) and .md (Markdown) and the syntax varies a little bit between the two.
+We are using markdown for the docs pages.
+The file have got the suffix ".md".The Markdown specification is not fixed and we use at the moment the myst_parser for our markdown files.
 Take care to use the correct syntax as [described below](./make-a-PR#code-syntax).

 ![Edit branch](./images/PR3.png)